 At a basic level, RAM enables users to read from or write to any element of memory in whatever order they please.
-This sets it apart from tape and hard-disk storage, which require drives to be accessed in a specific order.
+This sets it apart from tape and hard disk storage, which require admins to access data sequentially.

-SRAM is built into a CPU and can't be adjusted by the user, so let's take a closer look at how DRAM works to better understand RAM.
+SRAM is built into a CPU, and users can't upgrade it.
+So, let's take a closer look at how DRAM works to better understand RAM.
 DRAM uses storage cells made up of a capacitor and a transistor.
 DRAM storage is dynamic -- it needs a new electronic charge every few milliseconds to compensate for charge leaks from the capacitor.
-Those storage cells are built into a solid-state chip, and those chips are collected into the familiar rectangular RAM module that is placed into the RAM connectors on a computer's motherboard.
+Those storage cells are built into a solid-state chip, and those chips are collected into the familiar rectangular RAM DIMM module that is placed into the connectors on a computer's motherboard.

-The computer OS running in RAM calls for data from storage when needed, and the bits that make up that data are held in the storage cells until the OS or application calls for them to be written back to the storage memory.
+The computer OS running in RAM calls for data from storage -- SSD or HDD -- when needed, and the bits that make up that data are held in the RAM's cells until the OS or application writes them back to storage.

 How flash memory works

-Data has to be erased from NAND flash memory in entire blocks -- even if you only need to erase a few bits of data in the block -- as opposed to individual bits, as is the case with RAM.
-In addition to helping make flash memory slower than RAM, early flash requirements to erase data in entire blocks also caused it to wear out faster than RAM.
+Data has to be erased from NAND flash memory in large blocks before any new data is written into the flash -- even if you only need to erase a few bits of data in the block -- as opposed to individual bytes, as is the case with RAM.
+These erase cycles are slow, as are flash writes, taking milliseconds to perform.
+Flash writes and erases create large stresses within the chip and cause it to wear out, which is not something that happens to RAM.

-Today, flash memory lasts much longer due to software functions such as wear leveling.
-Wear leveling can prolong the life of flash memory by arranging the data in a way that more evenly distributes rewrites and erasures.
+Clever programming algorithms make flash memory last much longer thanks to functions like wear leveling, write coalescing and bad block management.
+Wear leveling can prolong the life of flash memory by more evenly distributing rewrites and erasures.
 This avoids single blocks from a high concentration of write cycles, which can cause early failure.